 Unlike Stokes this group of Black elected officials has not brought any sense of “racial pride” to Cleveland politics as most of their “curve-graded” conduct has been disgracefully low-performing.
 Today their own people see no benefit in their presence and it’s why the likelihood of them reducing the council is great.

 Another “American” of foreign ancestry, Syrian Tony George of Westlake, has enough money to buy off a few “activists” who have no “ethnic loyalty” to the Black community nor any appreciation for the legacies of its leaders.
 George can’t vote in Cleveland and the argument his supporters are pushing was heard in 1934, 1953, 1971, 1978, 1981 and every other year they trotted out the word “reform.”
 Regardless of the “stated” reasons the behind the scenes reasons are racial.

-Walker was a Negro who just happened to be a Republican.
+Walker was an American Negro who just happened to be a Republican.
 The words “Uncle Tom” or “Sellout” better not come out of any person’s mouth about him.
 The man told me out of his own mouth the word Negro means Black in Spanish; and he saw no reason to change just because everyone else did.
 That I already knew as a Negro born in 1953.